Anthony Daniels: 1997-2005: Original trilogy special editions and Star Wars prequel trilogy

 Daniels also makes cameo appearances as a humanoid in two scenes of the feature films.
-His character, Lieutenant Dannl Faytonni, is named as a tribute to his own name, albeit in modified form.
-The character appears in the nightclub scene early in Attack of the Clones as a man in blue uniform who can be seen in a cutaway reaction shot after Obi-Wan Kenobi disarms the bounty hunter Zam Wesell.
+His character, Lieutenant Dannl Faytonni, appears in the nightclub scene early in Attack of the Clones as a man in blue uniform who can be seen in a cutaway reaction shot after Obi-Wan Kenobi disarms the bounty hunter Zam Wesell.
+This marked the first time Daniels portrayed a human (as well as a droid) in a Star Wars film.
+Daniels told one of his co-stars, Ahmed Best "that they were going to let [him] reveal [his] face" in the film so Best decided to take part in the scene as well and portrayed an Outlander Club patron, Achk Med-Beq.
 Faytonni can also be seen at the Galaxies Opera House in Revenge of the Sith.